 Easy banana fritters

 I grew up eating these banana fritters.
 My mother, being Yorkshire born and bred, would not waste anything, and this was her way of using up old spotty bananas.
-Back in the day they were just served with a squeeze of lemon juice, and if we were lucky, a scoop of ice cream if she made them on on a Sunday.
+Back in the day, they were just served with a squeeze of lemon juice, and if we were lucky, a scoop of ice cream if she made them on a Sunday.

 This easy recipe for banana fritters is also one of the most economical recipes I know.
 You only need 2 spotty bananas and a couple of pantry staples and you can make a dessert in minutes that will quite easily feed 6 people.